frwololo/warnel-chawpiovs/README.md

 * What is Applet mode on Nintendo Switch and why is the game complaining about it?
   * Godot on the Nintendo Switch requires a lot of resources.
 The homebrew menu on the Nintendo Switch will run in a constrained environment called "applet mode" if you access it "normally" by pressing on the Album icon.
 In order to run the homebrew menu in the mode required for Godot games to run, you need to insert a game cartridge in the Switch, and press R while starting the game.
 This will start the Homebrew menu (instead of running the Switch cartridge) in the appropriate mode for Godot games.
 * Players can't connect to my multiplayer game
   * Make sure you have forwarded port 7777 on your Router.
 That is the only strong requirement at the moment.
+* I don't see all Heroes and Scenarios
+  * go to options > Gameplay and uncheck "Adventure Mode" if you want to play with all heroes/scenarios without having to unlock them (in Adventure mode you have to win games in order to unlcok more stuff)

 ## Modders: Adding new cards to the Game
 The basics to adding new cards to the game is to choose a specific set from marvelcdb, create a scripts json file for it (in addition to downloading marvelcdb's own json), and modify the settings file to include this set.
 Specifically: